terraform-aws-modules/terraform-aws-eks/README.md

 <h4>Why are nodes not recreated when the `launch_template` is recreated?</h4>

-By default the ASG is not configured to be recreated when the launch configuration or template changes; you will need to use a process to drain and cycle the nodes.
+By default the ASG for a self-managed node group is not configured to be recreated when the launch configuration or template changes; you will need to use a process to drain and cycle the nodes.

 If you are NOT using the cluster autoscaler: